Macroeconomic Outlook as of January 2026

 • With a rate cut for the December FOMC, policy rate sitting at 3.50-3.75%.
 Expect more cuts in 2026 albeit with less frequency.

-• Data uncertainty is elevated: the US government shutdown delayed key releases (jobs, CPI), which complicates the Fed’s decision-making.
+• Data uncertainty is elevated: the US government shutdown delayed key releases (jobs, CPI), which complicates the Fed’s decision-making, data that has rolled in has been weak jobs and stagnant CPI.

 • Goods inflation continues to ease, reflecting cooling demand and improved supply chains.